With the outbreak of a global pandemic, predictions about future shifts to telecommuting became true seemingly overnight, forcing us all to adapt.

 A Happy Team is a Productive Team

 For most businesses, employees are the most essential resource.
 Their knowledge and efforts keep the wheels turning.
-The emotional toll of the COVID disruption and worries about the safety and well-being of loved ones is a new burden we all carry into our regular professional roles.
-With the turn to remote work, finding an escape from the chaos and stress of home at the office is no longer an option.
+The emotional toll of the COVID disruption and worries about the safety and well-being of loved ones are new burdens we all carry into our regular professional roles.
+With the turn to remote work, it’s no longer an option to escape the chaos and stress of home while at the office.

 Employees must be given freedom to complete priorities on a schedule that fits their individual needs.
 Micromanaging in response to virtual work only restricts the autonomy employees have and reduces the levels of trust in organization.
-Only with transparency and honest communication will employees find ways to stay productive while ensuring the mental and physical well-being of themselves and their families.
+Instead, through transparency and honest communication, employees can find ways to stay productive while ensuring the mental and physical well-being of themselves and their families.

-While the current crisis has placed strain on individuals and companies, emergining into the ‘new normal’ post-COVID will present numerous opportunities for growth and success.
+While the current crisis strained individuals and companies, emerging into the ‘new normal’ post-COVID will present numerous opportunities for growth and success.
 Teams with the culture and tools for productivity while remote will be the first to respond to emerging trends and threats and the best positioned to thrive moving forward.

-For more information on how a culture of transparent goal planning can power execution in your business, download our complete guide to goal setting and tracking!
+For more information on how a culture of transparent goal planning can power execution in your business, download our full guide to managing remote teams!